Study Aid on the Essential Verities of the Bahá’í Faith/Text

 5. “The most despised of men before God is he who sits and begs.”
 BWF 195; BNE 176.

-6. “In this great dispensation, art (or a profession) is identical with an act ~of worship."
+6. “In this great dispensation, art (or a profession) is identical with an act of worship.”
 BWF 377.

 7. “The man who makes a piece of notepaper to the best of his ability...is giving praise to God.”
 BNE 100.

-Through profit- sharing: 8. ”Voluntary sharing is greater than equality.”
+8. “Voluntary sharing is greater than equality.”
 BWF 288 (BPP 17).

-Through just 1egislation(industria1 justice):
+Through just legislation (industrial justice):

 10. “Rules and laws should be established to regulate the excessive fortunes of certain private individuals, and limit the misery of millions of the poor masses; thus a certain moderation would be obtained.
 However, absolute equality is just as impossible.”
 BWF 281-3 (SAQ 314).

-[Page 23]X. Spiritual Solution of Economic Problem (cont) 11.
-"This readjustrnent...insures the stability of the world of humanity.“ Promulg.
+11. "This readjustment... insures the stability of the world of humanity."
+Promulg.
 UP 176; 128.

-12. Not through strikes; government intervention is legal because “the detriment affects the mass" of people.
-BWF 280-4; BNE 178 Through recognition of fundamental differences in capacity: 13.
-“Degrees are absolutely necessary to ensure an orderly organization."
+12. Not through strikes; government intervention is legal because "the detriment affects the mass" of people.
+BWF 280-4; BNE 178.

 14. "It is impossible for all to be alike, all to be equal, all to be wise."
 Promulg.
 UP 211-2.

-15. Man “should be free and emancipated from the captivity of the world of nature; for as long as man is captive to nature he is a ferocious animal, as the struggle for existence is one of the exigencies of the world of
+15. Man "should be free and emancipated from the captivity of the world of nature; for as long as man is captive to nature he is a ferocious animal, as the struggle for existence is one of the exigencies of the world of nature.
+This matter of the struggle for existence is the fountain-head of all calamities and is the supreme affliction."
+BWF 289 (BPP 17).

-Questions: 1.
-What did ‘Abdu’l-Bahá say about poverty?
+1. What did ‘Abdu’l-Bahá say about poverty?
 BNE 173.

-2. How can the extremes of. riches and poverty be done away with?
+2. How can the extremes of riches and poverty be done away with?
 BNE 174.
-3. Who is to do the work of the world?
-BNE 176.

 4. What is meant by profit sharing?
 BNE 179.